In this article

 Ramp’s accounts payable software automates your entire accounts payable workflow so every bill is recorded, approved, and paid without any data entry or repetitive tasks.

 Minimize the risk of fraud and payment errors.
-Ramp’s AP platform identifies duplicate invoices, routes approvals for you, and 2-way matches to purchase orders.
+Ramp’s AP platform identifies duplicate invoices, routes approvals, and performs 2-way matching with purchase orders.

 Try Ramp for free